 When are the start dates for the Criminal Justice degree program?

 Please see the admissions page for specific enrollment and start dates.

 How long does it take to complete the Criminal Justice degree?

 A Bachelor’s Degree is 120 credit hours and can take one to four years to complete depending upon the amount of credits you transfer in.

 How much does the Criminal Justice degree program cost?

-The cost is $395 per credit hour, or $47,400 total for the 120 credit program, plus a $35 technology fee per semester.
-Keep in mind that there are multiple college and government financial aid programs available to help mitigate the cost of your education.
-You can learn more about your financial aid options here.
+The cost is $425 per credit hour plus a $225 student fee per semester.
+In addition, there are multiple college and government financial aid programs available to help mitigate the cost of your education.
+You can learn more about your financial aid options.

 Applicants must submit the following for admissions consideration:

 - Official, final transcripts of all college courses taken*